essex clock repair service

 1. How frequently should my clock be oiled or serviced is like asking "How long is a piece of string?" - there's no single definitive answer.
 Amongst other things, it depends on the type of clock, the environment in which it works, the quality of the oil used, the age and condition when acquired, and the standard of previous repair work.
 Some repairers will say every three years but this reminds be of the Profumo court case in 1963 and Mandy Rice-Davies' famous testimony "Well, he would (say that), wouldn't he".
 I'd say a clock needs servicing as soon as it starts playing up, or every ten years, whichever comes first, and that it needs oiling at least once every five years.
 In ten years, a grandfather clock will tick over 300 million times, a typical dial clock over 750 million times and a carriage clock even more than that!
 So they don't have as easy a life as you might think.

-3. If your clock makes a loud unexpected sound and stops, and you then find that there is no resistence when you try to wind it up, the mainspring has either broken or come off the winding arbor.
+3. If your clock suddenly makes a loud unexpected bang and stops, and you then find that there is no resistance when you try to wind it up, the mainspring has either broken or come off the winding arbor.
 If it's housed in a barrel then no harm is likely to have been caused but replacing a mainspring is not something for the amateur to attempt.
 Apart from usually having to dismantle the movement completely, you'll need to open the barrel, remove the broken spring, measure it to ensure you get a replacement of the correct strength and then de-grease it, re-grease it and worst of all, fit it.
 One slip and the spring could slash your hands so please don't attempt it.
 Call me (or go and see an horologist local to you) for a repair quote.
 If it's broken at one end, it can sometimes be repaired but many springs usually cost less than £20 (although fitting will cost twice that and more, unless it's a German movement).
 And while it's stripped it would be a good time to consider a full service if the movement has not been overhauled within the past five years.

-12. If your 400 day clock stops, first check when you last wound it.
+13. If your 400 day clock stops, first check when you last wound it.
 Because it does not need a weekly wind, it's easy to forget that it will eventually run down.
 If a full wind does not help, don't be tempted to spin the ball pendulum in anger or you'll wreck the suspension wire that supports it.
+IF you've already tried that, you'll need a new suspension fitted.
 The pendulum only rotates about 270/300 degrees in normal conditions so you could easily damage the movement, too, by over-spinning it.
 And the suspension should hang straight and flat, not like some kinked and barley-twist ones that I've seen.
+Like carriage clocks, 400-day clocks are delicate instruments and most of the movement is visible so it's tempting to fiddle with it if it stops.
+Don't.
+One of the biggest errors made with 400-day clocks is incorrect repositioning the pallets, which are often adjustable and even reversible.
+Correct setting takes more time and effort than anything else so if a rewind does not cure your 400-day clock, and you've done nothing to it to cause it to stop, it probably just needs cleaning.

 If your local dealer doesn't want to know, and many don't (or deter you by quoting too much), email me with details and I'll try to advise the best approach.
 If I am familiar with the problem, I'll probably be able to tell you what it will cost to get it running again.
 If I don't recognise the problem, and you can explain it in more detail with close up photographs, email me as I'm always interested in a new challenge; with your permission, I might even add it to this page afterwards or start a separate blog perhaps.